Using a GPT2 transformer model to get word predictability

 #> [1] "The" "Ġapple" "Ġdoesn" "'t" "Ġfall" "Ġfar" "Ġfrom" "Ġthe"

 Also notice that GPT-2 tokenizer interprets differently initial tokens from tokens that follow a space.
-After a space, a token always starts with “Ġ”.
+A space in a token is indicated with “Ġ”.

 tokenize_lst("This is different from This")